De'Lance Turner: Baltimore Ravens

 Turner signed with the Baltimore Ravens as an undrafted free agent on May 4, 2018.
-He was waived on September 1, 2018, and was signed to the practice squad the next day.
-Turner was promoted from the practice squad to the active roster on September 12, 2018, after running back Kenneth Dixon was placed on injured reserve.
-He made his NFL debut on September 13, 2018, against the Cincinnati Bengals, playing on special teams.
+He was waived on September 1, and was re-signed to the practice squad the next day.
+Turner was promoted from the practice squad to the active roster on September 12, after running back Kenneth Dixon was placed on injured reserve.
+He made his NFL debut on September 13, against the Cincinnati Bengals, playing on special teams.
 In Week 4 against the Pittsburgh Steelers, he recorded a four-yard rush and a ten-yard reception.
-He was placed on injured reserve on October 13, 2018, with a hamstring injury.
+Turner was placed on injured reserve on October 13, with a hamstring injury.

-Turner was waived during final roster cuts on August 31, 2019, and re-signed to the Ravens practice squad the next day.
+Turner was waived by Baltimore during final roster cuts on August 31, 2019, and was re-signed to the Ravens' practice squad the following day.

 Miami Dolphins

-On November 5, 2019, the Miami Dolphins signed Turner off of the Baltimore Ravens practice squad.
-He was waived on May 16, 2020.
+On November 5, 2019, the Miami Dolphins signed Turner off of the Ravens' practice squad.
+He was waived by Miami on May 16, 2020.

 Turner visited the New York Jets on August 13, 2020, and had a tryout with them three days later.

 Ottawa Redblacks

 On September 12, 2021, Turner signed with the Ottawa Redblacks.
-He was released on May 6, 2022.
+He was released by Ottawa on May 6, 2022.

 Montreal Alouettes

 Turner was signed by the Montreal Alouettes on May 15, 2022.
-He was released on May 30, 2022.
+He was released by the Alouettes on May 30.